-The Internet and the First Amendment are in a constant battle when it comes to the right of free speech.
+The Internet and the First Amendment are in a constant battle when it comes to the right to free speech.
 When government officials block or remove comments from the Internet and social media, is it considered a violation of the First Amendment?
 This is a topic that has been debated over the years and as the Internet grows more and more into our daily lives, it’s starting to become a popular issue.

 In 2018, a lawsuit against President Trump addressed this problem of free speech and social media.
 Knight First Amendment Institute for Columbia University v.
 Trump challenged the president’s blocking of critics on Twitter.
 The Knight First Amendment Institute filed this suit against Trump and his communications team after seven people who criticized the president and his policies were blocked from the president’s Twitter account, @realDonaldTrump.